MODULES

 This module focuses on child and adolescent development using direct observation and grounded in child and adolescent developmental and clinical theory including attachment theory, stage theories of development and object relations theorists.
 As well as direct teaching, there are experiential elements to the teaching and learning methods.

-Learners will undertake 20 direct observations of the infant – carer relationship in order to reflect upon the importance of the early attachment relationship.
-These sessions will require detailed write ups and participation in observation seminars.
+You will undertake 20 direct observations of the infant – carer relationship in order to reflect upon the importance of the early attachment relationship.
+These sessions will require detailed write ups and participation in observation seminars

-Theory and Practice of Person-Centred Health and Wellbeing (20 SCQF)
+Theory & Practice of Person-Centred Health and Wellbeing (20 credits):

 This module will encourage you to engage in the critical exploration of the following topics: